pyloid/docs/api/javascript-frontend/windowapi.md

 ## WindowAPI (JavaScript) Documentation

-The `WindowAPI` provides various methods to interact with a window in the Pylon application.
-Each method is available through JavaScript using `window.WindowAPI` and can be called with `await` for asynchronous operation or as a Promise.
+The `WindowAPI` provides various methods to interact with a window in the Pyloid application.
+Each method is available through JavaScript using `window.pyloid.WindowAPI` and can be called with `await` for asynchronous operation or as a Promise.
 Below is a detailed overview of each method available through this API.

 ### Usage

-To use any method in the `WindowAPI`, simply call it using `window.WindowAPI.<methodName>()`.
+To use any method in the `WindowAPI`, simply call it using `window.pyloid.WindowAPI.<methodName>()`.
 Most methods return a Promise and can be used with `await` for synchronous-like behavior in an asynchronous environment.

 ***